flancian/garden/help others.md

 # Help Others

+- To help others is to love them.
 - I'd like to [[explore]], [[embody]], put in [[practice]]:
   - [[effective altruism]]
     - Read [[The Effective Altruism Handbook]]